• Skip to main content

 Another great topic to look for is how different cultures celebrate holidays.
 Check out this list of books about winter holidays around the world to get started.

-This Is How We Do It
+This Is How We Do It book cover

-by Matt Lamothe
+This Is How We Do It by Matt Lamothe

 The book follows seven children from different countries: Italy, Japan, Uganda, Russia, India, Peru and Iran.
 Each child describes their home, school, family, food and daily life.
 This is a great starting point for conversations about the differences and similarities between life in different countries, but also how children in the same country don't all live the same way.
 At the end, photographs reveal the actual families depicted in in the book.
 I love the large size of the book, and how the illustrations invite a lengthly perusal.

-Everything and everywhere book cover
+Everything and Everywhere book cover

-Everything & Everywhere: A Fact-Filled Adventure for Curious Globe-Trotters
+Everything & Everywhere: A Fact-Filled Adventure for Curious Globe-Trotters by Marc Martin

-around the world right now book cover with multicultural group standing on large clock hand
+Around the World Right Now book cover with multicultural group standing on large clock hand

-by Gina Cascone and Bryony Williams Sheppard, illustrated by Olivia Beckman
+Around the World Right Now by Gina Cascone and Bryony Williams Sheppard, illustrated by Olivia Beckman

 Every Month is A New Year book cover with double wheel of cultural festival images

-Every Month Is a New Year: Celebrations Around the World
+Every Month Is a New Year: Celebrations Around the World by Marilyn Singer, illustrated by Susan L. Roth

 Another absolutely wonderful geography poetry book is J. Patrick Lewis's A World of Wonders: Geographic Travels in Verse and Rhyme.